Data Processing Agreement

 ARTICLE 5 – USE OF PERSONAL DATA

 The data may be processed by the processor solely for the purposes described in Article 3 of this agreement.
-This includes the fundamental obligation to use the data solely internally.
-However, the use of subprocessors is permitted provided the controller has given prior written consent and provided the processor can guarantee its secure use and takes the necessary measures to prevent any breaches.
+This includes the fundamental obligation to use the data only internally and not for its own purposes.
+The use of subprocessors is permitted, provided the controller has given prior written consent and the processor ensures secure use and implements the necessary measures to prevent data breaches.

-Disclosure to other third parties, in any manner whatsoever (by forwarding, dissemination, or otherwise), is prohibited, unless required by law.
-Any legally required disclosure of the personal data subject to this agreement to third parties must be notified by the processor to the controller, if possible in advance.
+Disclosure to other third parties, in any form (e.g., forwarding, dissemination, or otherwise), is prohibited unless required by law.
+Any legally required disclosure of personal data to third parties must be notified by the processor to the controller in advance, where legally permitted.

-The processor is prohibited from making copies of the data provided, except for backup purposes, if this is necessary for the performance of the assignment as described in this agreement.
-The processor will not retain or access the data for longer than is necessary to perform the service for which it is provided and for at least three months after termination of the collaboration with the client/controller.
+The processor may not make copies of the personal data provided, except for secure backups required for service performance.
+The processor shall not retain or access the data for longer than necessary to deliver the agreed services and, in any case, for no longer than three (3) months after termination of the collaboration with the controller.

-If the processor receives a direct request from a data subject to access, modify or correct their personal data, the processor will forward the request to the controller, who will comply with it in accordance with its Privacy Policy.
+If the processor receives a direct request from a data subject to access, correct, or delete their personal data, the processor shall forward the request to the controller, who will respond in accordance with its own privacy policy and legal obligations.

 ARTICLE 6 – USE OF SUB-PROCESSORS